Mali War: In popular culture

 Mali earned the first win in the 2013 Africa Cup of Nations football championship on 20 January 2013 with a 1–0 win over Niger.
 After scoring the only goal, Seydou Keita displayed a T-shirt with a peace sign on it.
 A number of musicians from Mali came together to record the song Mali-ko (meaning peace) and release a video titled Voices United for Mali-'Mali-ko' in early 2013 about the ongoing conflict in the country.
 The collaboration includes many well-known Malian musicians, including Oumou Sangaré, Vieux Farka Touré, and Amadou & Mariam.

-Ceasefire

-A ceasefire was agreed upon on 20 February 2015 between the Malian government and the northern rebels.
-The terms of the truce state that both sides agreed to "tackle the causes of lasting tensions in the region" as the AFP news agency puts it.

-The BBC mentioned that "Mali's leaders have rejected autonomy, but are willing to consider devolved local powers."